dame-cell/Triformer/README.md

 ## Training Metrics for TritonMLP on the CIFAR10 Dataset
 ![image](utils/images/training_metrics2.png)

-- It seems that the training time is more or less the same pretty cool

 ## Future Plans
 - I want to create a library which is be specifically for transformers vision and language